-Results: We compared the hospital-specific DSH payments to the uncompensated care costs for the eleven qualifying hospitals and found that two qualified facilities exceeded their hospital-specific limit.
+Results: We compared the hospital-specific DSH payments to the uncompensated care costs and found that two qualified facilities exceeded their hospital-specific limit.
 We were unable to determine if one additional facility exceeded its hospital-specific limit because the hospital did not provide any support for its uninsured charges.